ronak66/EEG-Workflow-System/docs/api/workflow/schedule_get.md

 **Code** : `200 SUCCESS`

 **Content** :

+Authentication token in the cookie header.
 Return JSON format (```mimetype: application/json```) from server to client.
-Check the API response format for the Arithmetic block as an example.
+Check the example response bellow

 ```json
 [